hvp004/twitter-sentiment-analysis/README.md

 AWS Redshift is a fully managed datawarehouse system where tables are made using SQL commands.
 These tables would hold the transactional and aggregated data stored into the bucket.
 To load the data stored in the s3 buckets to the Redshift datawarehouse, COPY commands are used.
 A connection is made to the Redshift Cluster (SQL Workbench or Redshift cluster query editor) and COPY commands are performed over the cluster to pull data from the buckets and into the tables.

-AWS Quicksight is serverless, scalable and fully managed BI service tool that is used for visualization.
+Grafana over on an EC2 instance is used for visualization.

 ### System Architecture